 I hear the teasing (but not really) statement, “Oh, we’re just going to come here if there’s ever a _______ (insert your choice of disaster).”

-Since this is such a common question, but one that is very pressing to many people, I turned to other bloggers and experts in the prepper and survival niche, and asked for their advice.
-Here are a few of their responses, with more coming tomorrow in Part 2.
+Since the issue of unprepared family members so common, but also one that is very pressing to many people, I turned to other bloggers and experts in the prepper and survival niche, and asked for their expert advice.
+The results were phenomenal.

 Have you Considered Using Psychology?